-The Procter & Gamble Company has grown to become one of the biggest firms in the global consumer goods industry.
-This business situation is partially a result of the company’s effectiveness in addressing the concerns identifiable in a PESTEL/PESTLE analysis of the business.
-The PESTEL/PESTLE Analysis framework is a managerial tool for determining how the external environment affects the business.
+This PESTLE/PESTEL analysis of The Procter & Gamble Company (P&G) examines trends, opportunities, and threats relevant to the consumer goods business and the industry.
+The PESTEL/PESTLE analysis framework is a managerial tool for determining how the external environment affects the business.
 Many of Procter & Gamble’s strategies are based on an understanding of the external factors in the remote or macro-environment of the consumer goods industry.
-In this case, P&G takes strategic steps to exploit opportunities and thwart threats based on such external factors.
+P&G’s strategic steps exploit opportunities and thwart threats based on such external factors.
 With a prominent market position, Procter & Gamble proves effective in these strategic endeavors.
-However, the remote or macro-environment is dynamic.
-Such dynamism, over time, presents new challenges against Procter & Gamble’s operations.
-Thus, the company must modify its strategies accordingly.
-A PESTEL/PESTLE analysis of Procter & Gamble helps identify these challenges and provides basis for new strategies for the consumer goods business.
+However, as this PESTEL analysis shows, the remote or macro-environment is dynamic.
+Such dynamism, over time, presents new challenges to Procter & Gamble’s operations.
+Modifying strategies accordingly to trends presented in this PESTEL analysis ensures the fulfillment of business goals and Procter & Gamble’s mission statement and vision statement.
+This PESTLE analysis of P&G identifies these challenges and provides a basis for new strategies for the business.

 Political Factors Affecting Procter & Gamble’s Business

 The political landscape impacts how Procter & Gamble implements strategies that satisfy policies and governmental requirements on business development.
-This element of the PESTEL/PESTLE Analysis framework evaluates the influence of governments and related organizations or institutions on the remote or macro-environment.
-Procter & Gamble must address the effects of the following political external factors on its consumer goods business performance:
+This element of the PESTLE/PESTEL analysis framework evaluates the influence of governments and related organizations or institutions on the remote or macro-environment.
+Procter & Gamble must address the effects of the following political factors on its consumer goods business:

 - Rising governmental support for e-commerce (threat & opportunity)